Debbiepimpo/furlong-helpdesk/README.md

 # Furlong Helpdesk

 I have the pleasure of introducing my FullStack E-commerce Project.
-Furlong Helpdesk was developed with Python, Django, postgresSql and Stripe.
+Furlong Helpdesk was developed with Python, Django, postgreSQL and Stripe as main tools.

 The purpose of this project is help the clients take the control of how many hours they want to buy whose purpose is the training on SchoolBase app.
-This hours can be bought by packages or individual hours and once they have been bought hours, clients can request bookings to Furlong for this training using the hours they bought.
+This hours can be bought by packages or individual hours and once the clients have been bought hours, they can request bookings to Furlong for this training using the hours they bought.

 When a client request a slot of training, it needs to be aproved by the furlong admin of the website and the status of that hour will change on the profile and the calendar.
 If the slot requested is rejected the hours will be added by the admin to the hours available and can give a reason to the client with a comment.
 This makes the client having a control of how many training hours has left.